fraunhofer-izi/Rade_Grieb_et_al_2023/singularity/README.md

 -   Set a port (variable `RSTUDIO_PORT`)
 -   Set a path for the log files (variable `TMPDIR`)
 -   The variable `RSTUDIO_PASSWORD` can be set to a password of your choice.
 Default is "password"
--   For parameter `auth-pam-helper` and `rsession-config-file`: Set path to this folder.
+-   For parameter `auth-pam-helper` and `rsession-config-file` in run.sh: Set path to this folder.

-Furthermore, set your R library path in `./singularity/rsession.conf`. :point_right: I recommend to create a new folder.
-From experience it always leads to conflicts when folders with libraries of another R version are used.
+Furthermore, set your R library path in `./singularity/rsession.conf`.
+I recommend to create a new folder.
+It can lead to conflicts when folders with libraries of another R version are used.

 Now run the following :